 In my experience as a ghostwriter, writing a blog post is the easy part.
 But to get more visitors viewing your content and learning about your firm, you also need SEO built right into it.
 Otherwise, your website might be invisible to great potential clients.

 Interested in learning more?
-Call us at Ingenuity.
+Contact us at Ingenuity.